I love you don’t leave me

 1987

 Compartmentalizing our feelings is a survival tool used by many, and it has helped me through many crises.
-These compartments in my mind are like a neighborhood of separate houses, each connected by the ground beneath them.
+These compartments in Patricia Carr Morgan’s mind are like a neighborhood of separate houses, each connected by the ground beneath them.

 Enclosure XVIII

-Visiting King Tutankhamun’s tomb and seeing some of the intricate, beautiful objects left there for his use in the underworld was an impressive experience; but, it was the small personal note pinned on his mummy that became the inspiration for Enclosure XVIII, a tomb for contemporary man.
+Visiting King Tutankhamun’s tomb and seeing some of the intricate, beautiful objects left there for his use in the underworld was an impressive experience for Patricia Carr Morgan; but, it was the small personal note pinned on his mummy that became the inspiration for Enclosure XVIII, a tomb for contemporary man.

 1985